 During your immigration physical, your Premier Family Medicine doctor first tests you for communicable diseases, such as syphilis and tuberculosis.
 Usually, you return two or three days after your tuberculosis test to get the results.

 Next, they go over your chart to see if you need any vaccinations.
-If so, they administer them on the spot.
 Common required vaccinations include:

 To complete your visit, your doctor completes Form I-693 and delivers it to you in a sealed envelope.
 Take care to not open this envelope before you send it to USCIS because if it’s tampered with in any way, they won’t accept it.